Northern Areas Council area

-Within Northern Areas Council area, there is a lower proportion of local workers using public transport to get to work than South Australia.
+Within Northern Areas Council area, there is a lower proportion of local All industries workers using public transport to get to work than the South Australia workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Northern Areas Council area is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: